malrepos/solidity_bootcamp/Section5/notes.md

 Car public car;
 ```

-    - where Car is the struct name, and car is the name of the instance
+    - where Car is the struct name, and car is the name of the instance we are creating

 - we can also create an array of structs: